-senior lecturer at Department of Chemistry - BMC, Biochemistry; Ivarsson group
+Professor at Department of Chemistry - BMC, Biochemistry; Ivarsson group

-Visit the homepage for more information
+Visit the homepage of the group for more information

 Ylva Ivarsson obtained her PhD in Biochemistry from Uppsala University in 2006.
 She moved to the University of Rome “La Sapienza” to study protein folding and misfolding in the group of Maurizio Brunori.
 After 2 ½ years in Italy she moved to the group of Pascale Zimmermann at the Catholic University of Leuven, Belgium, to study protein-phospholipid interactions.
 In February 2012 she transferred to the Donnelly Centre at the University of Toronto for a shared appointment between the groups of Sachdev Sidhu and Philip M Kim.
 During this stay, she developed a method called proteomic peptide phage display.
 Ylva was awarded a Young Investigator grant from the Swedish Research Council and started her independent lab in the Department of Chemistry, Uppsala University in July 2013.
 Since the start of the group she has recieved several prestigeous grants and was tenured in 2017.
 Her research interest is on the molecular interactions that underlie cellular signal transduction.
 In particular her group focus on mapping out interactions between modular domains and motifs found in the intrinsically disordered regions of the proteome.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.